yuhengr/tp/docs/UserGuide.md

 ### 1. Starting game: `topic`

-There are multiple question banks pre-configured in Player2113.
+There are multiple question banks pre-configured in Player2113 for each topic.
 Start the game by selecting a topic from the menu.
 After choosing a topic, questions will start appearing.